abdelhamidnouayti/Open-AMA/README.md

 For Generating traj_auto:
 * Hysplit: linux version
 * install expect

+For downloading the meteorological data for the trajectory calculations
 * install wget

 To modify the source code and create a new sheared library (ama.so):